My notes . . .

 No is “How am I supposed to do that?”

-Got a problem.
-Forced empathy.
-You want the other side to see our position, constraints.
+You’ve conveyed to them you have a problem, something we refer to as “forced empathy.” because one of the reasons we emphasize tactical empathy is that we want the other side to see our position, constraints fairly.
 How am I supposed to do that?
-You’re right, you can’t. they felt she said I can’t do this anymore.
+You’re right, you can’t.
+They felt she said I can’t do this anymore.
 It establishes a limit that doesn’t back the other side into a corner.

 If they reply “Because you have to!!!” [is not them terminating the deal or giving you an ultimatum; it’s them saying, no, I’ve got no more room to give without the negotiations breaking off] what you’ve just found out is that they’ve just been pushed as far as they have been on that issue about as far as they’ll go.
 That’s good information.
 What do you do with someone who’s been pushed?